vwt-digital/operational-data-hub/coding_guidelines/adr/0001-record-coding-guidelines.md

 ## Context

-We need to record the coding standard decisions made on this project.
+We need to record the coding standard decisions made on the ODH platform.

 ## Decision